 - Continue all the way along the ride until you reach Fanling MTR Station.

-I’ve included the GPX map of my hike I recorded on my Garmin.
+I’ve included the GPX map of the hike I recorded on my Garmin.
 You can follow the same route and if you choose to download it to your device you can do so by Clicking Here.

 MY EXPERIENCE ON THE TAI TO YAN HIKE